mmoneer71/fsecure-challenge/README.md

 # F-Secure hiring challenge
 Solution to the F-Secure hiring challenge - Protection Platform Team

+## Overview
 The solution has been written and tested with Python version 3.10.6.
+It has also been linted by `black`, `isort` and `mypy`.

 If you want to setup the virtual environment first, please make sure python3.10-venv is installed or install it by running: